icecube/icetray-public/icetray/resources/docs/logging.rst

   If you compile in ``Release`` mode (see :ref:`CMAKE_BUILD_TYPE
   <CMAKE_BUILD_TYPE>`), log_trace and log_debug are "compiled out"
-  (removed by the C preprocessor) and will not be available, not matter how you configure your logging output.
+  (removed by the C preprocessor) and will not be available, no matter how you configure your logging output.

-How to add a custom logging channel to your module
+How to Add a Custom Logging Channel to your Module
 --------------------------------------------------

 .. index:: SET_LOGGER